 - handful of fresh basil

-- fresh ground pepper, to taste
+- fresh ground black pepper, to taste

 - Bake for 14-16 minutes or until the crust is lightly browned and the cheese is bubbling.
 For the last minute, I move the oven rack to the top rack to really brown the edges.
 That’s optional.

 - Remove from the oven and top with fresh basil and pepper.
 Slice pizza and serve immediately.
-Store leftover pizza covered tightly in the refrigerator and reheat as you prefer.
-Baked pizza slices may be frozen up to 1 month.

 - Cover leftover pizza tightly and store in the refrigerator.
 Reheat as you prefer.
 Baked pizza slices can be frozen up to 3 months.
 See pizza crust recipe for instructions on freezing the pizza dough.